oullin/content/infrastructure/2025-10-29-turbocharging-web-performance-automated-early-hints.md

+---
+title: "Turbocharging Web Performance: Automated HTTP 103 Early Hints"
+excerpt: "As soon as you request a page, our server now sends a quick '103 Early Hints' message, telling your browser to immediately start downloading key files like CSS and JavaScript before the main HTML is even ready.
+By the time the full page arrives, your browser already has these critical assets, making the site appear to load much faster and feel more responsive."
+slug: "2025-10-29-turbocharging-web-performance-automated-early-hints"
+published_at: 2025-10-29
+author: "gocanto"
+categories: "infrastructure"
+tags: ["infrastructure", "Docker", "Caddy", "node", "http"]
+---

 # Turbocharging Web Performance: Automated HTTP 103 Early Hints in Our Latest Update

 I am excited to announce a significant enhancement to my site infrastructure, implemented through a recent Pull Request ([PR #155: "feat: Add build-time Caddy early hints generation"](https://github.com/oullin/web/pull/155)).